 Final Examinations.
 A final oral examination in defense of the thesis is required.
-MASTER OF NATURAL SCIENCE The faculty of the Department of Mathematics participate in programs leading to the Master of Natural Science degree (see pages 110-111).
+MASTER OF NATURAL SCIENCE The faculty of the Department of Mathematics participate in programs leading to the Master of Natural Science degree (see "Master of Natural Science," page 257).
 This degree is intended for the student who is interested in an interdisciplinary program with a major emphasis in mathematics and a minor emphasis in a related subject outside mathematics.
-The stu-dent's supervisory committee consists of two faculty members of the Department of Mathematics and one faculty member of the department in the related area.
+The student's supervisory committee consists of two faculty members of the Department of Mathematics and one faculty member of the department in the related area.
 The supervisory committee designs a program of study of at least 36 semester hours that is appropriate for the type of interdisciplinary work the student wishes to pursue.
 For more information contact the Department of Mathematics.
 DOCTOR OF PHILOSOPHY This degree is intended for the student with superior mathematical ability, emphasizing the development of creative scholarship and breadth and depth in background knowledge.
 Admission to the Ph.D. degree program is normally granted after completion of the master's degree.
-See pages 120-122 for general requirements.
+See "Doctoral Degrees," page 100, for general requirements.